"The mind is not a vessel to be filled, but a fire to be kindled."

 Crash Course History (YouTube)

-Crash Course History (YouTube) moves fast with lots of visuals, making it engaging and easy to follow.
-While it’s not from a Christian perspective, the humor and concise summaries have sparked great conversations.
-My son loves the witticism, while my daughter benefits from the strong visual elements.
-We don’t use it as a primary resource, but it’s been a helpful supplement for reinforcing historical concepts.
+Crash Course History moves fast and uses lots of visuals, making it fun and easy to follow.
+It’s NOT from a Christian view, but the humor and summaries spark great discussions.
+My son loves the wit, my daughter the visuals—it’s a great supplement, not a main source.

 Mystery of History